Magnificent bird-of-paradise: Behavior

 These birds feed mainly on fruits, but also feed on animal matter (notably insects, reptiles, and amphibians), and possibly take nectar and flowers.
 They mainly feed solitarily, but may also feed in mixed-species congregations.
-Like most members of the family Paradisaeidae, the male is polygamous and performs an elaborate courtship display, very unique in its family.
+Like most members of the family Paradisaeidae, the male is polygamous and performs an elaborate courtship display, unique in its family.
 These birds build their courts on rugged slopes of rocky and uneven terrain.
 Their courtship typically takes place on a sapling standing up from the ground.
 He commonly tends to his court and makes sure it stays clean and clear of fallen debris.

 When a female attends his court, he is usually on his display perch.
-Here is where he does his display; he leans backwards to point where his body is perpendicular to the sapling, raises his mantle cape, to where it appears like a yellow halo behind his head, expands and flexes his iridescent breast shield, and waggles his sickle-shaped tail on each side.
+Here is where he does his display; he leans backwards to the point where his body is perpendicular to the sapling, raises his mantle cape, to where it appears like a yellow halo behind his head, expands and flexes his iridescent breast shield, and waggles his sickle-shaped tail on each side.
 Though this performance is comical, it is often observed by many females nearby, who do not take the male mating with the core audience member too lightly.
-When the male is about to copulate the core female, other females nearby will spring from their perches to attack and shoe off the female, and the male is discouraged and may have to wait a while to perform again.
+When the male is about to copulate with the core female, other females nearby will spring from their perches to attack and shoo off the female, and the male is discouraged and may have to wait a while to perform again.

 Typical of most of the bird-of-paradise family, the female takes up all parental duties, including nest-building, incubation, and chick-rearing.
 They lay one to two creamy yellow eggs, and incubation usually concludes within 19 days, and the chicks usually fledge in 18 days.